-I don’t know what happens in North America, but in Greece, especially in Greek music press, it’s very odd to say that you like The Doors.
+I don’t know what happens to North America, but in Greece, especially in Greek music press, it’s very odd to say that you like The Doors.
 It’s very popular to hate The Doors.

 I like The Doors!
 You know what Circus and Creem magazines did when I covered “Roadhouse Blues”?
 You know what they did?
 They wrote a headline “Frank Marino robs fresh grave”.
 They wrote that Frank Marino steals from a new grave: Jim Morrison’s, you know.
 Just because I covered “Roadhouse Blues”.
 In other words: Now I was stealing from Jim Morrison.
 It was the headline in a magazine.
 That’s what it’s wrong with these people.
 I don’t like them.
 You know, I’m doing the wrong business.

 No. I have thought of it for myself too.
 You are good at making, you are not good at selling.

 Not at all.
 I have never sold anything in my life.
 I’m not the guy who sells the guitar or amplifier or car to buy a new one.
 I don’t know how to sell anything.
 When somebody comes and says to me “I want your guitar or pedal.
 Can I buy it?”.
 I would give it to him.
 I just feel guilty to say to that guy “Yeah, give me so much money for it”.
 I just feel stupid doing that.
 I’m not a good salesman.
 I have never been a good salesman.

 Do you like younger guitar players like Derek Trucks and Joe Bonamassa?